 Ecology: found in Oregon, California and New Mexico, coyote bush prefers settling near the coast, or in canyons from sea level to 2000 ft (600 ft).

 Growing Conditions: full sun, Baccharis pilularis can tolerate drought once established, and is more deer resistant than most plants.
-When planting, plant further apart then normal as the underground growth is much greater than that above ground.
+When planting, plant further apart than normal as the underground growth is much greater than that above ground.

 In the garden, coyote bush can be used as a hedge, or in areas that are prone to erosion.
 It should be pruned back periodically simulating fires/grazing that would occur naturally in the wild.
 Coyote bush is beneficial as habitat for birds, and other small animals; cover for native perennials to establish themselves; nectar for many insects.